How to make an auto starting and looping video player with video files on USB drive

 Type this at the bottom.
 Make sure you type it exactly as here, or else the pi might not boot up and you will have to start over at point nr.
 3. The USB drive will be read-only to minimize the risk of a dirty unmount.

 /dev/sda1 /home/pi/usbdrv vfat uid=pi,gid=pi,umask=0022,sync,auto,nosuid,ro,nouser 0 0

-"Ctrl-X" -> type big "Y" to confirm exit and save.
+"Ctrl-X" -> type big "Y" and press ENTER to confirm exit and save.
 Then reboot:

 $ sudo reboot

 After reboot type "ls" to list current directory: